Web Simulation

 The simulator implements the geometric intuition behind PCA: PCA finds the axes of maximum variance in the data.
 For the 3D point cloud, the data has the most spread along the X-axis (PC1, red arrow), medium spread along the Y-axis (PC2, green arrow), and minimal spread along the Z-axis (PC3, blue arrow).
 By projecting onto the PC1-PC2 plane (flattening the Z-axis), we preserve most of the information (high variance in X and Y) while discarding the least informative dimension (low variance in Z).
 You can adjust the data spread using the slider to see how variance changes, toggle the plane visibility to see the projection subspace, toggle residual lines to visualize reconstruction error, and click "Reduce Dimensions" to animate the dimensionality reduction.
 The variance explained display shows PC1, PC2, and PC3 as percentages, with progress bars indicating the relative importance of each component.

-NOTE : This simulation demonstrates PCA using the geometric "shadow" analogy - if you hold a 3D object and shine a light on it, the shadow it casts on the wall is a 2D projection.
-PCA finds the angle where the shadow is the "widest" (preserves the most information/variance).
-The simplified 3D point cloud with clearly separated variances (large X, medium Y, small Z) makes it easy to visualize how PCA identifies the most important directions and projects the data onto a lower-dimensional subspace.
-The key insight is that dimensionality reduction discards the dimensions with the least variance (least information), preserving the dimensions with the most variance (most information).
-This demonstrates how PCA enables data compression, noise reduction, and feature extraction in machine learning and data analysis.
+The "shadow" analogy: if you hold a 3D object and shine a light on it, the shadow it casts on the wall is a 2D projection.
+PCA finds the angle where the shadow is the "widest" (preserves the most variance).
+The simplified point cloud with clearly separated variances (large X, medium Y, small Z) makes it easy to see how PCA identifies the most important directions.
+The key insight: dimensionality reduction discards the dimensions with the least variance (least information) and keeps those with the most — enabling data compression, noise reduction, and feature extraction.

 Mathematical Model